-Upselling as defined is a strategy of encouraging your customer’s purchases to be more expensive with an upgrade or premium version.
+Upselling is a strategy of encouraging your customer’s purchases to be more expensive with an upgrade or premium version.

 Cross-selling is another great practice that encourages customers to purchase more.
 The difference is that cross-selling offers complementary and additional purchases for the main product that customers are willing to buy.

 For example, if you are purchasing a pillow, the cross-selling will show you related products such as a set of sheets or pillowcases.